alext-sap/lx-collabo/docs/en/template/03_grammar_and_mechanics/abbreviations.md

 This section provides guidance on the use of abbreviations (including acronyms) in translation.
 The following are general guidelines:

 * Don't adopt the abbreviation used in source blindly in translation.
 Use the one commonly used in your language.
+* Abbreviations (and acronyms) may be used in translation if they are more common than their full form.
 * Ask if you don't know what the abbreviation in source stands for.
+* *Add any other guidelines

 *If you want to provide a list of abbreviations for your language, you may do so in [Acceptable Abbreviations and Acronyms](../06_additional_guidance_for_translators/acceptable_abbreviations_and_acronyms.md) with the statement below.
 If no need, delete this instruction together with the statement.*